oceanicsdotio/oceanics.io/oceanics-io-fcns/README.md

 ## Quick start

-There are three commands.
+There are three commands in the `package.json`.
 You can:
     - `yarn workspace oceanics-io-fcns clean` to clear the `dist` directory
-    - `yarn copyfiles` to clear and copy in pre-built web assembly
+    - `yarn workspace oceanics-io-fcns copyfiles` to clear and copy in pre-built web assembly
-    - `yarn build` to do all of the above plus compile functions from `src` to `dist`
+    - `yarn workspace oceanics-io-fcns yarn build` to do all of the above plus compile functions from `src` to `dist`

 This assumes that the web assembly package has already been created and copied over to `src` using `yarn api:build` from the parent package.

 This module is just a build environment, so normally you won't run these commands directly.
 Local testing requires a Netlify environment, which is controlled from the parent module.
 Submodules are built with `yarn workspaces build`.